ibrahimborba/ibrahimborba/README.md

 ## Hey, welcome to my GitHub!

 - Full Stack Web Development Student at Trybe
-- Learning Back-end: Docker, SQL
+- Learning Back-end: Docker, SQL, Node.js
 - I like to dive into challenging projects, create pleasant experiences and learn new subjects

 ### Also avaiable at &nbsp;